Augustin Theiner

 Augustin Theiner, Cong.Orat., (11 April 1804, in Breslau – 8 August 1874, in Civitavecchia) was a German theologian and historian.

+Life

-He was the son of a shoemaker.
+Theiner was the son of a shoemaker.
 As a boy, he was a pupil at the gymnasium of St. Mathias at Breslau, Silesia, then in the Kingdom of Prussia, and studied theology in the same city.
-Together with his brother Anthony he wrote, Einfuhrung der erzwungenen Ehelosigkeit bei den Geistlichen (1828).
-At the advice of this brother he abandoned theology and turned his attention to law, which he studied at Breslau and Halle, and in 1829 he obtained a degree in law at the latter university.
+At the advice of his brother Anthony, Theiner abandoned theology and turned his attention to law, which he studied at Breslau and Halle, and in 1829 he obtained a degree in law at the latter university.
 He then received a scholarship from the Prussian Government, which enabled him to make researches in Belgium, England, and France as to the sources of Canon law.

 He finally went to Rome, where he settled permanently.
 Here, under the influence of Count Reisach, then rector of the Propaganda and later cardinal, the change in his opinions was completed.
-In 1835, he wrote the Geschichte der geistlichen Bildungsanstalten, and in 1836 the Disquisitiones criticae, on the sources of canon law.
 Soon after this he became a priest and entered the Oratory of St. Philip Neri.

-In the succeeding years he wrote the following works: